paepckehh/npad/README.md

 # KEYPOINTS

-- Frontend: 100 % javascript free, secure transport
+- Frontend: 100 % javascript free, small, fast
 - Backend: 100 % pure go code, no cgo, no db, minimal external dependencies, secure storage

 ## Transport

 - No legacy TLS downgrade support
-- Optional mutualTLS authentication removes large area of the golang application & tls stack attac surface
+- mutualTLS authentication (optional) removes large area of the golang application & tls stack attac surface

 ## Storage

 - No disk access at all, everything is compressed and encrypted in-memory (ram)
 - No accesslogs, no db, total stateless server
-- No server side decryption key knowledge (encoded within client access url)
+- No server side decryption key storage or knowledege at all
 - Any type fs storage is pure optional

 ## Executable